xd009642/object-trustfall-adapter/doc/using_trustfall_stubgen.md

 they really do.
 Oh I can put a TODO in one of my match arms and it passes the test so the properties don't even have to be fully implemented!
 Yeah good to note this more in depth.

+Right all properties implemented.
+It would be nice to have a view on how I can test these more thoroughly but my feeling right now is that it's better to just do some integration tests in the form of actual queries.

+## Adapter

+The lifetime and returning an iterator is a bit of a pain when implementing adapter but collectubg a vec of results and then returning `Box::new(res.into_iter())` seems to work well enough.
+If I really fiddle with it I could possibly make it lazier, but it might be hard as the result lifetime is different to the self lifetime.